Frequently Asked Questions

 Can I run for a position within ASUM?

 Any student taking 7 or more credits that pays the ASUM activity fee may run for a position on the senate or one of the three executive positions.
-If interested, apply for a senate seat for the Spring semester 2015.
-Additionally, we have a large number of seats on each of our committees that are set aside for students who would like to be appointed that are not currently elected to the senate.
-These students are referred to Students-at-large.
-You can find more information on this by referring to our Student-at-large application.
+If interested, apply for an open senate seat.
+Additionally, we have a large number of seats on each of our committees that are set aside for students who would like to be appointed who are not currently elected to the senate.
+These students are referred to Students-at-Large.
+You can find more information on this by referring to our Student-at-Large application.

 What happens when a senator steps down during the school year?

-Any student taking 7 or more credits and that pays the ASUM activity fee may apply for an open seat on the ASUM senate.
+Any student taking 7 or more credits and paying the ASUM activity fee may apply for an open seat on the ASUM senate.
 To see if there are any vacant seats, please check for updates in the ASUM office, advertisments in the Kaimin, or on our website.

 What kind of a time commitment is ASUM?

-There is a meeting every Wednesday night (minus Holidays) at 6 pm that can last anywhere from 2 to 6 hours.
+There is a meeting every Wednesday night (except for holidays) at 6 p.m. that can last anywhere from 2 to 8 hours.
 In addition, senators sit on at least 3 committees that meet on a regular basis (though the number of times a committee meets per semester varies.)
 ASUM is a fun organization but it takes a substantial amount of time and effort to effectively serve.

 I need a loan.
 Can ASUM help?